Where do you find the time for side projects?

 If I get inspired, I try to start working on that idea right away.
 If I wait longer than a day, I lose the momentum.

-This is especially helpful for cranking out an initial draft of your project.
+The energy you get from inspiration is especially helpful for cranking out an initial draft of your project.
 When you’re inspired, you have a lot of energy, you’re mentally alert, and you’re motivated.
-The first draft of many of my blog posts are written in fits of inspiration.
+I write most of my blog post drafts in fits of inspiration.
 I’ll blurt it all out as fast I can.
 Then, I’ll try to sit on it overnight, and come back and tweak it the next day.

 “Inspiration is like fresh fruit or milk: It has an expiration date.
 If you want to do something, you’ve got to do it now.
 You can’t put it on a shelf and wait two months to get around to it.
 You can’t just say you’ll do it later.
 Later, you won’t be pumped up about it anymore.”